WHO: Nearly 15 million deaths associated with COVID-19 | Times Leader

 “It has become very obvious during the entire course of the pandemic, there have been data that is missing,” Asma told reporters during a press briefing on Thursday.
 “Basically, all of us were caught unprepared.”

-Ko said the new figures from WHO might also explain some lingering mysteries about the pandemic, like why appears to have been one of the least affected by the virus, despite its low vaccination rates.
+Ko said the new figures from WHO might also explain some lingering mysteries about the pandemic, like why appears to have been one of the least affected by the virus, despite its fragile health systems and low vaccination rates.

 “Were the mortality rates so low because we couldn’t count the deaths, or was there some other factor to explain that?” he asked, citing the far higher mortality rates in the U.S. and Europe.